LongQin0121/SUM_WEB/README.md

 This experiment focused on three constructs—Reduction Construct, Critical Partial Construct, and Critical Construct.
 The Reduction Construct consistently yielded optimal performance regardless of thread count settings, demonstrating efficiency amplification with increased usage in the program.

-#### 3.3.2 Analysis of Constructs' Impact on Runtime
+#### 3.4.1 Analysis of Constructs' Impact on Runtime

 Comparing the runtime of the "eat" module section using Reduction Construct and Critical Partial Construct, Reduction Construct excelled in runtime, exhibiting thread count independence, while Critical Partial Construct showed an increase-then-decrease trend.

+![Figure 5: Comparison of Reduction vs. Critical Sections](images/Fig5.png) Subsequently, as depicted in Figure 6, we compared the overall program runtime using the Reduction Construct, Critical Partial Construct, and Critical Construct.
+The outcomes underscored that the Reduction Construct consistently yielded optimal performance regardless of thread count settings, with efficiency amplifying the more it was utilized in the  program
-![Figure 5: Comparison of Reduction vs. Critical Sections](images/Fig5.png)
+![Figure 6: Comparison of Reduction vs. Critical Section](images/Fig6.png)

-#### 3.3.3 Overall Comparison of Constructs
+### 4. Conclusion
 When comparing overall program runtime using Reduction Construct, Critical Partial Construct, and Critical Construct, Reduction Construct consistently outperformed, demonstrating optimal performance across various thread counts.

-![Figure 6: Comparison of Reduction vs. Critical Section](images/Fig6.png)

 This experiment centers on three different constructs—Reduction Construct, Critical Partial Construct, and Critical Construct—and their influence on program runtime, given other variables remain constant.
 Detailed analysis and conclusions based on experimental data are provided.

-### 4. Conclusion

-Key findings regarding the impact of thread count, choice of scheduling strategy, and construct selection are summarized.
-Practical application value and future prospects for research in parallel computing are discussed.
+## Key findings regarding the impact of thread count, choice of scheduling strategy, and construct selection are summarized.
+You can look through the  details in the Thesis.pdf

 ## Code